 People love cat cafes so much because they offer something unusual yet familiar at the same time; a chance to have some food and drink while playing with a big number of friendly kitties.
 It is a feel good outing and many times the cafes offer adoption services.
-So interacting with a cat at a cafe before adopting is a huge draw!
+So interacting with a cat at a cat cafe before adopting is a huge draw!
 With so many adoptable cats available in the world, and people who love to frequent coffee shops, the trend for cat cafés is very popular.

-It’s believed that the first ever such café opened in the city of Taipei in Taiwan back in 1998.
+It’s believed that the first ever such cat cafe opened in the city of Taipei in Taiwan back in 1998.
 Called the “Cat Flower Garden” it was an instant hit with locals and soon enough tourists started flocking from around the world to come visit.
 The Cat Flower Garden quickly encouraged a number of copycat (pardon the pun) cafés in Taiwan, Japan, and many other countries.
-There are now many throughout the world, giving people a chance to play with cats for a while.
+There are now many throughout the world, giving people a chance to play with adoptable cats for a while.

 The ultimate worldwide cat café directory below features some of the best such places around the globe, so no matter where you live, you should be able to find one near you.

 If you’re interested in visiting one of the cat cafés on the list, be sure to check their website first to see if they’re open for business or if they are closed at the moment.

-Be aware that the current coronavirus pandemic means that many countries have put restrictions on which businesses can be open, so some of the cafés listed might be temporarily closed.
+Be aware that the current coronavirus pandemic means that many countries have put restrictions on which businesses can be open, a cat cafe listed might be temporarily closed.
 You can email or call them to see if they are open, and if they are then you can go ahead and make a trip to enjoy a truly one-of-a-kind dining experience.